 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about speeding in a school zone in Clark County and throughout Nevada.
 We discuss several issues including defense strategies, punishments, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section:

-- 1. What are the laws for speeding in school zones in Las Vegas, NV?
+- 1. What are the laws for speeding in school zones in Nevada?

-- 3. What are the penalties for speeding in school zones in Las Vegas, NV?
+- 3. What are the penalties for speeding in school zones in Las Vegas, Nevada?

-- 4. Can I get my charge reduced to a non-moving violation in Las Vegas, NV?
+- 4. Can I get my charge reduced to a non-moving violation?

 - 6. Will my car insurance premiums go up?